Sunday, May 24, 2026

 • Be prepared to make the wrong choice – Don’t worry, expect to adapt and to ‘fail’, although often it’s only you that knows you are failing!! 🙂

-• Ask someone standing next to you – develop a network and work with them.
-Actively make ‘instant’ coaching decisions with them and reflect on any differences.
+• Ask someone to stand next to you – develop a network and work with a ‘critical friend’.
+Ask them to observe and to see if they could spot your in-the-moment changes/decisions.

 • You can’t always coach what you want – sometimes you have to hold back and improve something else before addressing the aspects you wanted to initially coach.
-Do you know hat they are?
+Remember, the needs of the player in front of you is more important than your plan.

 Do you see compromises in the statements above?